angular/angular/aio/content/guide/glossary.md

 ## form control

-A fundamental building block for Angular forms.
-The `FormControl`, together with `FormGroup` and `FormArray`, tracks the value, validation, and status of a form input [element](guide/glossary#element).
+A instance of `FormControl`, which is a fundamental building block for Angular forms.
+Together with `FormGroup` and `FormArray`, tracks the value, validation, and status of a form input element.

+Read more forms in the [Introduction to forms in Angular](guide/forms-overview).

 {@a form-model}

 ## form model

 The "source of truth" for the value and validation status of a form input element at a given point in time.
-With [reactive forms](guide/glossary#reactive-forms), the form model is created explicitly in the component class.
-With [template-driven forms](guide/glossary#template-driven-forms), the form model is implicitly created by directives.
+When using [reactive forms](guide/glossary#reactive-forms), the form model is created explicitly in the component class.
+When using [template-driven forms](guide/glossary#template-driven-forms), the form model is implicitly created by directives.

+Learn more about reactive and template-driven forms in the [Introduction to forms in Angular](guide/forms-overview).

 {@a form-validation}